Multiple measurements on an uncollapsed entangled two-photon state: Relativity of a quantum state's collapse in MLF model

 We inspect the space-time evolution of a QS $\vert \psi \rangle$ in one spatial $x$ and time dimension $t$.
 We work inside the Schr\"odinger picture and assume no interactions take place inside or outside the quantum system.
 Therefore, the QS changes only due to a collapse or an interaction-free evolution.
 The state is assumed to undergo a measurement at time $t = T_1$.
-Before the mea\-sure\-ment, we assume, that the quantum system is in state $\vert \psi \rangle \equiv \vert \psi (t) \rangle$ on all available space $x$.
+Before the mea\-sure\-ment, we assume, that the quantum system is in the state $\vert \psi \rangle \equiv \vert \psi (t) \rangle$ on all available space $x$.
 After the measurement, the quantum system is in state $\vert \psi_{1,i} \rangle$, which is related to the original state $\vert \psi \rangle $ by projection postulate

 The state $\vert \phi_i \rangle$ is an eigen-state of the measured observable's operator.
+If not explicitly stated otherwise, MLF collapse model is used throughout the paper.

 The space-time evolution of the QS $\vert \psi \rangle$, which in time $t = T_1$ undergoes a mea\-sure\-ment by a detector $D$ at position $x = 0$, is shown in Fig.~\ref{fig1a}.
-The evolution is shown in reference frame $S \equiv (t,x)$.
+Evolution of the state is shown in reference frame $S \equiv (ct,x)$.
 We assume, that the detector $D$ is in rest in the $S$ reference frame.
-In the Fig.~\ref{fig1a}, there are also depicted the axes $t'$ and $x'$ of a reference frame $S' \equiv (t',x')$ moving relative to the reference frame $S$ with velocity $v>0$.
+In the Fig.~\ref{fig1a}, there are also depicted the axes $t'$ and $x'$ of a reference frame $S' \equiv (ct',x')$ moving relative to the reference frame $S$ with constant velocity $v>0$.
 The transformation of vector coordinates between reference frames $S$ and $S'$ are given by the Lorentz transformation

 and its inverse

 From Fig.~\ref{fig1a} follows, that the quantum system is on all space $x$ before the time of measurement $T_1$ in uncollapsed state $\vert \psi \rangle$/\footnote{According to Cohen and Hiley \cite{Cohen1995retrodiction}, assuming independent existence of a QS regardless of a measurement implies, that standard interpretation of quantum mechanics is being used.}.
 The space-time area, where the QS is uncollapsed has a yellow color.
 After a successful measurement by the detector $D$ at the space-time point $(T_1,0)$, the QS $\vert \psi \rangle$ collapses into the state $\vert \psi_{1,i} \rangle$ \cite{Susskind2014quantum} in the time of measurement $t = T_1$ on all space $x$, in accordance with Eq.~(\ref{e1}).
 The space-time area, where the QS is collapsed, is marked with the green color.
 It is important to note, that in practice there is not a fixed time in which the quantum system collapses.
 Rather, there is a time interval $\Delta T_1$ during which the quantum system interacts with the measurement apparatus and undergoes the collapse \cite{Garrisi2019experimental,Moreno2013looking}.
 For simplicity, we assume the collapse to occur at a fixed time $T_1$.
 As shown in Fig.~\ref{fig1a}, in reference frame $S$, the space-time line of the collapse (collapse line) is given by equation $t_c = T_1$.